pamelarussell/sgxtools/README.md

 - Bam file: Bam file
 - First of pair orientation with respect to transcript: if strand specific, if first of pair always maps to transcript strand, this is '+'.
 If first of pair always maps to opposite of transcript strand, this is '-'.
 If not strand specific, 'unstranded'.
 - Intervals: Comma-separated list of intervals, e.g. "chr5:1000-2000:+,chr5:2100-2200:+"
-- Output BED file: BED file to write the single merged record to
+- Output BED file: BED file to write the merged blocks to